hplgit/setup4book-doconce/README.md

 Example on using DocOnce to write individual documents and assemble them into a book that can be published in various forms and formats.
-The goal is to lower the barrier for writing a book, but also encourage the use of book chapters in other documents (blog posts, extended lecture notes, etc.).
+The goal is to lower the barrier for writing a book, but also encourage the use of (parts of) book chapters in other documents (blog posts, extended lecture notes, etc.).

 The repo features a directory structure that can be copied as a skeleton